koenderks/jfa/README.md

 ## Installing

-These instructions will get you a copy of the `jfa` package up and running on your local machine for use in R and RStudio.
+The following instructions will get you a copy of the `jfa` package up and running on your local machine for use in R and RStudio.

 ### Prerequisites